If you’re familiar with VPNs, you’ll likely have heard of Private Internet Access, or PIA for short.

 Although it has its drawbacks and disadvantages—namely the US jurisdiction and weak customer support—the features it offers are worth the competitively low asking price.

 Remember, while Private Internet Access offers strong security features, it’s ultimately up to you to decide what’s most important to you.
 PIA was mainly designed to protect its users and provide them with a secure VPN tunnel with extra powerful encryption protocols.

 The court-proven no logging policy is something that few other VPN services can boast about, which ranks Private Internet Access (London Trust Media, Inc) considerably higher in terms of security.

 With its wide array of servers around the world and ability to bypass Netflix or BBC iPlayer region blocking, Private Internet Access VPN is a top-tier pick, without a doubt.
-The service they provide is definitely worth considering, and we highly recommend this VPN.
+The service they provide is definitely worth considering.
+We highly recommend this VPN.

 Remember, PIA also offers a 7-day money back guarantee, so you’re free to give its service a try risk-free and find out for yourself whether it’s the VPN for you: